awu626/STAT-4830-project/README.md

 ### 📓 Final Colab Notebook

+In "STAT4830UnslothFinal, find our training loop and example validation for our preliminary Unsloth Model using just 1 epoch.

-In "STAT4830Transformers", find our training loop and example validation using just 1 epoch.
+In "STAT4830Transformers", find our training loop and example validation for our FLAN-T5 model using just 1 epoch.

 In "STAT4830Demo", find our final model downloaded from hugging face and test results.